top of page

 Before Thomas was convinced he was speaking with Jesus, he insisted on seeing the wounds in Jesus' hands as proof.

-Thomas was one of Jesus' twelve apostles and was also known as Didymus.
+Thomas was one of Jesus' twelve apostles, and he was also known as Didymus.

 One of the most used cliches is "Oh, you doubting Thomas."